yagam11/1380-stencil/README.md

 ## Summary

-> Summarize your implementation, including key challenges you encountered.
-Remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete each task of M1 (`hours`) and the lines of code per task.

-My implementation comprises `<number>` software components, totaling `<number>` lines of code.
-Key challenges included `<1, 2, 3 + how you solved them>`.
+My implementation comprises 5 software components, totaling 150 lines of code.
+Key challenges included understanding of the data structures of various data types, and familiarity to Javascript functions.

 ## Correctness & Performance Characterization

-> Describe how you characterized the correctness and performance of your implementation

-*Correctness*: I wrote `<number>` tests; these tests take `<time>` to execute.
-This includes objects with `<certain kinds of features>`.
+*Correctness*: I wrote 10 tests; these tests take ~0.5 seconds to execute.
+This includes objects with base types, functions, complex structures, nested and recursive structures, and edge cases such as special characters, empty objects, and malformed input.

 *Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.
+The associated script code  is latency.m1.js inside the test folder.